die-hardfan/RTL-design-and-Synthesis-Workshop/DAY_3/combination_optimization/multiple_module_opt/readme.md

 6. abc -liberty <path to .lib file>
 ```

 If the module is not flattened, the final circuit is not the most optimized.
+The unused logic is removed but boolean optimization is not done.

 The file multmodoptv2.v is the same as multiple_module_opt.v, except the submodules are removed and logic is directly defined within one module.
 The synthesis of this can follow the normal procedure, and it still gives the most optimized circuit.